CleverNamesTaken/Mousetrap/TUTORIAL.md

 whoami
 ```

-Nothing happened, because you have no tags.
+Nothing happened, because you have no terminal tags.
 Try again on the line below:

 ```
 [[ LOCAL~Admin ]]